Blog cover photo credit: Flickr, Virginia Department of Transportation

 If your home is damaged, your Northern Neck Insurance policy may also cover your living expenses if you need to find alternate lodging while your home is rebuilt.
-You may also obtain liability coverage which can reimburse you for medical expenses and legal fees if people that are not living in your home are injured on your property.
+You may also obtain liability coverage, which can reimburse you for medical expenses and legal fees if people who are not living in your home are injured on your property.

 If you do need to file a claim due to storm damage, your local agent is one of your best resources for sound advice.
-We are right here for you too.
+We are right here for you, too.
 Here are some handy tips on understanding home insurance claims and what to expect.
-And these severe weather claim questions may help answer some of your questions.
+These severe weather claim questions may help answer some of your questions.
 We appreciate your patience.